elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/how-does-achilles-legacy-influence-greek-mythology-and-culture.md

 url: /learn/philosophy-and-greek-myths/questions/how-does-achilles-legacy-influence-greek-mythology-and-culture
 score: -1.0
 related_article1:
-    id: 166538
+    id: 166546
     title: >-
-        What role do satyrs play in Greek mythology, and what do they symbolize?
+        What are the typical gender roles depicted in Greek mythology, and how do they influence relationships among gods?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-role-do-satyrs-play-in-greek-mythology-and-what-do-they-symbolize
+    url: /learn/philosophy-and-greek-myths/questions/what-are-the-typical-gender-roles-depicted-in-greek-mythology-and-how-do-they-influence-relationships-among-gods
 related_article2:
-    id: 166536
+    id: 166535
     title: >-
-        What are the key achievements and challenges faced by Hercules in Greek mythology?
+        How do the Roman equivalents of the Greek gods differ in terms of attributes and symbolism?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-the-key-achievements-and-challenges-faced-by-hercules-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/how-do-the-roman-equivalents-of-the-greek-gods-differ-in-terms-of-attributes-and-symbolism
 related_article3:
-    id: 166534
+    id: 166543
     title: >-
-        What are the main attributes and symbols associated with Zeus in Greek mythology?
+        How is humor and irony depicted in the relationship between Zeus and Hera?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-the-main-attributes-and-symbols-associated-with-zeus-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/how-is-humor-and-irony-depicted-in-the-relationship-between-zeus-and-hera
 related_article4:
     id: 166546
     title: >-